Venera-17

 Venera-17 or Venera-D (Венера-Д, /ru/) is a proposed Russian space mission to Venus that would include an orbiter and a lander to be launched in 2036.
 The orbiter's prime objective is to perform observations with the use of a radar.
 The lander, based on the Venera design, would be capable of operating for a long duration (≈3 h) on the planet's surface.
 The "D" in Venera-D stands for "долгоживущая" ("dolgozhivuschaya"), which means "long lasting" in Russian.

 Venera-D will be the first Venus probe launched by the Russian Federation (the earlier Venera probes were launched by the former Soviet Union).
 Venera-D will serve as the flagship for a new generation of Russian-built Venus probes, culminating with a lander capable of withstanding the harsh Venusian environment for more than the 11/2 hours logged by the Soviet probes.
-The surface of Venus experiences average temperatures of 462 C, crushing 90 bar pressures, and corroding clouds of carbon dioxide laced with sulfuric acid.
+The atmosphere of Venus experiences average temperatures of 462 C, crushing 90 bar pressures, and corroding clouds of carbon dioxide laced with sulfuric acid.
 Venera-D will be launched on an Angara A5 rocket.